 Creamy comfort food, amazing nutrition profile, 10 minutes to make, pantry ingredients, leftovers for lunch the next day.
 Mmmmmm!
 What more can you ask for?

-- 4 1/2 cups cooked wild rice blend - see note at end of post
+- 4 1/2 cups cooked wild rice blend - see note in this post

 - 2 1/2 cups chopped raw kale

 - 1 1/2 cups cooked chickpeas (garbanzo beans)